Off-The-Beaten-Path Places In Tokyo

 Walk down the street connecting Kichijoji Station to Kichijoji Park.
 You’ll pass by many antique stores and boutique cafes before you reach a large lake in the center of the park.
 There’s a small zoo here famous for its interactive squirrel exhibit, and a small temple where you’ll see many neighborhood locals coming to pray.

-A favorite date or family activity is to rent a swan boat (or a normal boat) to paddle around the lake.
+A favorite date activity is to rent a swan boat (or a normal boat) to paddle around the Kichijoji lake.
 This is especially popular during sakura season, when all the trees lining the lake are in full pink bloom.
 Beware of a local Tokyo urban legend that if you go on a swan boat with your significant other here, that you’ll break up soon after!

 Inside the park is about 1.3 km of walking trails, plus a few small shrines and a teahouse.
 Wander through the Japanese garden of the tea house, then have a rest for free inside its main traditional building.